samhassan20/gmatesunny.github.io/_posts/2018-02-27-A Day Not Wasted.md

 ---
 layout: post
 title: A Day Not Wasted
-excerpt: "5 Movies in one day"
+excerpt: "Five movies in one day"
 categories: [Movies]
 comments: true
 image: